Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

 • 1060 carbon steel construction with butterfly-themed tsuba (guard)

-• Authentic purple-wrapped tsuka matching the character's look
+• Authentic purple-wrapped tsuka matching the character's aesthetic

 • Detailed tsuba design featuring delicate insect motifs

-• Premium leather saya with matching color scheme
+• Premium leather saya with coordinated color scheme

 • Certificate of authenticity included with each piece